-Scott Museles is an experienced business lawyer who provides a pro-active, results-oriented style of practice to his clients.
-His diverse experiences as an attorney with the U.S. Securities and Exchange Commission, Vice President and Deputy General Counsel of a NASDAQ-listed company and Of Counsel with a large, international law firm provide him with a unique perspective in advising his private and public company clients.
+Scott Museles is an experienced business lawyer who provides a pro-active, result-oriented style of practice to his clients.
+His diverse experience as an attorney with the U.S. Securities and Exchange Commission, Vice President and Deputy General Counsel of a NASDAQ-listed company and Of Counsel with a large, international law firm provide him with a unique perspective in advising his private and public company clients.

 He counsels start-up, early-stage and mature private companies, small-cap and micro-cap public companies, placement agents and investment banks, and investment fund sponsors on a wide range of transactional and business law matters.
 His practice emphasizes public and private placement offerings, mergers and acquisitions, angel and venture capital transactions, crowdfunding, private equity and real estate fund formation, reverse mergers, roll-ups, SEC and state securities blue sky compliance, corporate governance and general corporate law.

-Mr. Museles has counseled clients on business transactions and general corporate matters in a wide variety of industries, including hospitality, technology, biotechnology, medical device, real estate, business services, retail, aviation, sports and entertainment, restaurant, alternative energy, medical marijuana and specialty contracting.
+Mr. Museles has counseled clients on business transactions and general corporate matters in a wide variety of industries, including hospitality, technology, government contracting, fuel distribution, medical device, real estate, business services, retail, aviation, sports and entertainment, restaurant, alternative energy, medical marijuana and specialty contracting.

 Mr. Museles began his career as an attorney-advisor at the U.S. Securities and Exchange Commission in the Division of Corporation Finance, where he worked on IPOs, mergers and other securities regulatory matters for companies in the investment banking, securitization, gaming, hotel, restaurant and leisure industries.